AmrBenSalem/AWS-SAA-C02-Course/README.md

 SCPs limit what the account, **including root** can do inside that account.
 They don't grant permissions themselves, just act as a barrier.

+For example, using SCP, the general account can deny the S3 service from a child account (DEV account for example)

 #### 1.3.7.1.
 Allow List vs Deny List